35 years ago, Fernando opened his living room to friends dying of AIDS

-To commemorate National Latinx AIDS Awareness Day, we take a look back at the humble beginnings of El Grupo de Apoyo Latino, or “Programa Latino,” which celebrates its 35th anniversary this year.
+To commemorate National Latinx AIDS Awareness Day, we take a look back at the humble beginnings of El Grupo de Apoyo Latino, or “Programa Latino.”

 In the early days of the epidemic, San Francisco resident Fernando Castillo opened his living room to friends dying of AIDS.
 In a time when the predominant response to people living with HIV was one of fear, Castillo says he was not afraid.
 He was only heartbroken, and motivated to care for his friends in the best way that he could.
 At the time, Castillo never could have imagined that his efforts would be the informal beginning of El Grupo de Apoyo Latino, a program of San Francisco AIDS Foundation that continues to serve Spanish-speaking people in our community.